How to Fix SSL_ERROR_NO_CYPHER_OVERLAP in Mozilla Firefox?

 What Causes the Error Code: SSL_ERROR_NO_CYPHER_OVERLAP?

-• Misconfigured or disabled TLS or SSL3 settings, leading to miscommunication between your browser and the website’s server.
+• Disabled or misconfigured TLS or SSL3 settings, which prevent secure communication between Firefox and the server

 How to Fix Error Code: SSL_ERROR_NO_CYPHER_OVERLAP

-1. Launch your Firefox browser and click on its menu button at the top right corner.
+1. Launch Firefox and click the menu button in the top-right corner

 2. Select Help > About Firefox.